 Design History

-The balance arc was a nine-version push from “Treasury crushes everything” to “three viable economic paths.”
-Every change was driven by deterministic simulation evidence — 100-game or 400-game batches against fixed seed sequences — not by guesswork.
+Sovereign’s history has two arcs.
+First a balance arc (v0.2 → v0.10): a nine-version push from “Treasury crushes everything” to “three viable economic paths,” every change driven by deterministic simulation evidence — 100-game or 400-game batches against fixed seed sequences, never guesswork.
+Then a feature arc (v1.1 → v1.5): the structural and experiential build-out that turned a balanced simulator into a deep, honest, history-teaching game, while keeping the proven mechanics byte-identical.

 The two artifact streams